 Graham Vyse: How would you describe the coverage of the war in U.S. conservative media?

-Cathy Young: Well, it’s not uniform.
+Cathy Young: It’s certainly not uniform.
 A large share of America’s conservative media is pro-Ukraine and anti-Putin.
 Conservative publications like Commentary and National Review, for instance, have been overwhelmingly aligned with mainstream sentiment on this issue.
-But there is a prominent segment of the populist or pro-Trump media that’s either actively pro-Putin or, at the very least, anti-anti-Putin.
+But there’s a prominent segment of the populist or pro-Trump media that’s either actively pro-Putin or, at the very least, anti-anti-Putin.
 Their view is that Putin might be bad, but so are all the terrible neoconservatives who oppose him—and also that Ukraine is bad, and the U.S. really shouldn’t be supporting it.
 Tucker Carlson, who brands himself as a nationalist-populist and is the highest-rated host on Fox News, may be the most prominent media figure advancing this narrative.

 This article is for members only